blackbaud/stache1/resources/issues/index.md

 At the time of building this prototype, the issues capability built into the Microsoft Azure API Management Suite seems to still be in its infancy.
 For example, listed below are just a few areas where the capabilities seem to fall short, as compared to a tool such as GitHub or comparable third-party application:

-- Only able to view issues in a single view, sorted newest first
+- Only able to view issues in a single view (10 per page), sorted newest first
 - Inability to search issues
 - Inability to sort issues
 - Inability to tag or label issues